-When you pollinate by hand, realize that you are not wasting flowers since only picking the male flowers simply removes those that will never produce a fruit anyhow.
+When you pollinate by hand, you aren’t wasting flowers since picking the male flowers simply removes those that will never produce fruit anyway.
 When you pollinate by hand, you will yield quite a harvest if you do it right.
 Remember the difference between the male and female flowers, and be sure to remove only the male flower for hand pollination.

 After pollination, you can sit back, watch your squash grow, and harvest them as they are ready toward the end of summer.